apache/incubator-brooklyn/docs/use/guide/persistence/index.md

 * `clean` means that any existing state will be deleted, and Brooklyn will be started afresh.
 * `auto` means Brooklyn will rebind if there is any existing state, or will start afresh if there is no state.

+The persistence directory and location can instead be specified from `brooklyn.properties` using the following config keys:

+* `brooklyn.persistence.dir`
+* `brooklyn.persistence.location.spec`

 <a name="file-based-persistence"></a>